Synthesis of disordered voices

 abnormal vocal qualities.

 A disordered voice is a voice that is perceived as abnormal with regard to pitch, loudness or timbre, and is often the consequence of a laryngeal pathology or some physiological dysfunction.
-In this project, we develop synthesizers of speech sounds which are capable of simulating the timbre of disordered voices with an acceptable level of naturalness.
-Two main strategies are followed: a physics-based one, which uses a dynamical model of the vocal folds coupled to a tube representation of the vocal tract, and formant synthesis, with a kinematic description of the glottal source.
+In this project, we develop synthesizeres of speech sounds which are capable of simulating the timbre of disordered voices with an acceptable level of naturalness.
+We follow two strategies, a physics-based one, which uses a dynamical model of the vocal folds coupled to a tube representation of the vocal tract, and formant synthesis.

-Listen to some samples produced by our physics-based synthesizer.
+Listen to some voice samples produced by the physics-based synthesizer.

 M. Behlau, G. Madazio, M. Englert, J. C. Lucero, J. Schoentgen.
 “Vocal fold model for disordered voice synthesis to develop auditory perception in speech-language pathologists”,